 Previously, heroin used to be a drug that was more commonly used by people within low-income neighborhoods, but this has changed greatly over the years.
 Nowadays, heroin is even being used by young adults in affluent neighborhoods.
-The opioid painkiller epidemic mentioned above is what has largely led to this situation.
+The opioid painkiller and opiate medication epidemic mentioned above is what has largely led to this situation.
 In today’s age, painkillers are being prescribed to more people and for more conditions than ever and many of those prescribed these medications have been converting to using heroin down the road.
 Realistically, the chemical structures of heroin and many of these painkillers are highly similar, which makes them only a hop skip and a jump away from each other.
 Most of these substances are sourced from the opium poppy plant, while others may be partly or completely created synthetically, but all of them bind to the same receptors in the brain.
 When used, opioids bring about reduced pain, a sense of euphoria, relaxation, and drowsiness.

-With any of these opioids, there comes a matter of tolerance.
+With any of these opioids or other opiate medication, there comes a matter of tolerance.
 When an individual has been continuously using one of these substances, their body grows accustomed to it and develops a tolerance, meaning that it then requires them to take higher amounts to achieve the same effects.
 This is where the road of addiction and heroin use begins.
 As a person continues to use oxycodone, they could also develop a physical dependence, which is when the body is so used to the drug being in the system that it has trouble properly functioning without it.
 If the person stops using or doesn’t use enough, they can experience hellacious cravings and withdrawal symptoms.
 Of course, this often prompts them to use more to relieve these ailments, and so begins the downward spiral.

 Then comes the matter of how this leads to these individuals using heroin.
 There are generally three main factors that contribute to this transition.
 Firstly, comes the matter of tolerance.
 If an individual continues to build a larger tolerance, they may move to heroin as a way to get a more potent dose and achieve the desired effects.
 Secondly, heroin is much cheaper than pain medications.
 The typical cost of a pain pill for an uninsured individual is about $1 per milligram, meaning that an 80-milligram pill will cost them about $80, whereas an equal amount of heroin can be obtained for around a tenth of that price.
 As an individual’s habit grows, it can be harder to afford the larger amount of pain pills they need to achieve their desired effects, which prompts a move to heroin so they can afford their fix.
 Lastly, heroin is often more easily found on the streets than pain pills.